 No for both.
-In areas prone to hurricane-force winds (known as Wind Zones II and III, the wind safety standards require that manufactured homes be resistant to winds up to 100 miles-per-hour in Wind Zone II, and 110 miles-per-hour in Wind Zone III.
+In areas prone to hurricane-force winds, known as Wind Zones II and III, the wind safety standards require manufactured homes be resistant to winds up to 100 miles-per-hour in Wind Zone II, and 110 miles-per-hour in Wind Zone III.
 (HUD’s Basic Wind Zone Map).
 Homes built in non prone areas are built to withstand sustained winds in the range of 70 miles-per-hour.
 A manufactured home will experience some form of damage above this range.